iamesoes/Machine-Vision/README.md

 - **Exercise 4 ->** fix broken text with dilation operation; examples of erotion, dilation, opening
 - **Exercise 5 ->** fixing noisy(salt and pepper) image with median filter, using unsharp filter via fspecial
 - **Exercise 6 ->** distance transforms and watershed transform
+- **Exercise 7 ->** determining the regions corresponding to weld failures with region growing, segmentation with texture filters, segmentation the image into two regions based on the texture, image segmentation with the created mask